World Rugby: Sevens

-World Rugby organised three international sevens tournaments - two annual Sevens Series (one for men and one for women) which are now defunct.
-The quadrennial Rugby World Cup Sevens is still active.

 The men's season-long annual Sevens Series took place over 10 legs, each held in a different country.
 The women's Sevens Series is held over five- or six-legs.
 Both tournaments followed the same principle—points are awarded based on a teams position in each round of the series, and the team with the most points at the end of the Series is crowned champions.
 Following the inclusion of rugby sevens into the Olympics, beginning with the 2014–15 series, the series prior to an Olympic event (i.e. the series which ends in the year before the Olympics takes place) forms the first phase of Olympic qualification.
 When Olympic Qualification was included, the top four teams from both the men's and women's series qualified for the Olympic Games, and remaining teams competed in regional competitions for one of the remaining places.

-The quadrennial Rugby World Cup Sevens includes both the men's and women's world cup tournaments.
-It was originally due to be discontinued after the inclusion of rugby sevens into the Olympic Programme.
-However, it was later decided to retain the tournament, as it involved a significantly larger number of teams than the Olympics would, and to move the tournament so as to create a more even sevens calendar (with the major sevens events alternating every two years).
-As a result, the most recent tournament was the 2018 Rugby World Cup Sevens in San Francisco, US.
-The men's and women's competitions at this event were both won by New Zealand.

-SVNS
+Rebrand to SVNS

-In 2023 World Rugby re-branded the Sevens series to a new World Rugby SVNS Series known as the HSBC SVNS.
-The new format will showcase the twelve best men’s and women’s teams, which will conclude in a Grand Final weekend where the top eight teams will compete to be crowned Series champions.
+In 2023 World Rugby re-branded the Sevens series to a new SVNS Series known as the HSBC SVNS.
+The new format will showcase the twelve best men's and women's teams, which will conclude in a Grand Final weekend where the top eight teams will compete to be crowned Series champions.
 The teams ranked ninth to twelfth will compete against the top four teams from a new Challenger Series in a relegation play-off to see who secures their place in the 2024–2025 season.
-Both men and women’s teams will earn the same with equal participation fees.
+Both men and women's teams will earn the same with equal participation fees.
 Both men and women will play in joint tournaments in eight cities around the world.
 Starting in December 2023 in Dubai, Cape Town, Perth, Vancouver, Los Angeles, Hong Kong, Singapore and will conclude in Madrid in June 2024.
 The tournament is set to bring about a festival type atmosphere and serve as a build up to the Paris 2024 Olympic Games.

+Discountinued

+The quadrennial Rugby World Cup Sevens included both the men's and women's world cup tournaments.
+It was discontinued after the inclusion of rugby sevens into the Olympic Programme.
+However, it was later decided to retain the tournament, as it involved a significantly larger number of teams than the Olympics would, and to move the tournament so as to create a more even sevens calendar (with the major sevens events alternating every two years).
+As a result, the most recent tournament was the 2022 Rugby World Cup Sevens in Cape Town, South Africa.
+The men's competition at this event was won by Fiji and the women's competition at this event was won Australia.